YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 GTMSECSHR Error: This error indicates that GTMSECSHR failed to obtain a semaphore set identifier for a specific IPC key during process termination, and that the error code returned by semget() is xxxx.

-Action: The IPC resources that GTMSECSHR uses should be unique to YottaDB/GT.M, and this message indicates an unexpected condition.
-Investigate whether other software is using IPC resources in a way that conflicts with YottaDB/GT.M.
+Action: The IPC resources that GTMSECSHR uses should be unique to YottaDB, and this message indicates an unexpected condition.
+Investigate whether other software is using IPC resources in a way that conflicts with YottaDB.
 If you can't find an explanation, report the entire incident context to your YottaDB support channel.

 ---------------------
 GTMSECSHRISNOT